timkurvers/valheim-macos/README.md

 ## Known issues

+- If a Valheim patch was newly released the script may no longer be able to produce a build altogether – not even the supported version documented here in the README.
+This is due to a [bug in DepotDownloader].
+Wait for the script to be updated.

 - Steam overlay is non-functional when launched directly from `Valheim.app`.
   - Press `F2` in-game to show Valheim's built-in FPS and network details panel.
   - Alternatively: add `Valheim.app` as a non-Steam game and launch via Steam.